jared-w/love.jaredweakly.com/README.md

 # love-jaredweakly-com
+If you're reading this and you're not Chloe, don't worry, I love you too.
+(Just not this much)

+TODO:

+1. Make "light" and "dark" sufficiently contrasting from the primary color triplets
+2. Tweak and maybe get rid of some gradient options
+    - The triple color with the stripe down the middle just doesn't look good
+3. Make blur text have some sort of shadow or thing to make it stand out better
+    - Inset transparency?
+4. Add very subtle blurry bg to the shadow text template
+5. Actually write and design a multi-sentence template.
+6. Can I make a serverless.yml file for this thing?
+That would be slick.
+7. As an excuse to fuck around with polysemy, pull out handler into different interpretations
+    - handler (duh)
+    - pure, for all the tests I'm never going to write
+    - CLI.
+Maybe use brick, maybe just pipe it to cowsay ¯\\\_(ツ)\_/¯
+    - HTML in stdout (muh streamz™)

 On Arch Linux, this requires having the libgmp-static package from the aur installed.
+Yay static linking.

 After reading the source code, I've realized that the correct handler for aws is "src/Lib.handler".
 In retrospect, this was visible in the docs, just not explicitly pointed out.
+Note to self: make a PR to the aws runtime library to improve the "hello world" example documentation.

 ```sh
 aws lambda update-function-configuration --function-name test --handler src/Lib.handler
 ```

-# This lambda function will run on love.jaredweakly.com
+## This lambda function will run on love.jaredweakly.com
 Upon navigating to the page:

 * Picks a random quote